jeremykendall/php-domain-parser/README.md

 ### Domain name resolution

-In order to resolve a domain name we must:
+In order to resolve a domain name one we must:

 - Convert the Public Suffix List (PSL) into a structure usable in PHP
-- Resolve the domain against the given PSL rules
+- Resolve the domain name against the PSL rules

 Conversion is done using the `Pdp\Converter` class.